 For patients recruited through postal consent, it’s acceptable for the date of signature for patient and person-taking-consent to differ.

+5.2 Contacting participants about similar studies

+An additional consent statement has been added to all consent form variants enabling the participant to indicate their willingness (or otherwise) to be contacted by the University of Manchester about similar studies.
+The statement clarifies that this is optional and that the participant can participate in the study without agreeing to this.

+Patients who opt-in to the above will be contacted using patient data already collected and stored as part of the recruitment process.
+Email address is collected in the Baseline CRF for this purpose.
+The patient is free to unsubscribe at any point by contacting the study team, whose contact details are provided on consent materials and when contacted.
+Contact details are encrypted within patient database tables.
+Data is retained in line with study end data retention.

 6. Statistics, Sample size and statistical power (see also appendix 1)

 The initial analyses will consist of comparisons in baseline status between the individuals in the treatment cohorts.
 For the purposes of analysis (initially) follow-up time will be censored in both cohorts if there is switching to another class of biologic therapy and censored in the conventional cohortif there is switching to a biologic agent.
 The adverse events of interest are calculated per person time of follow-up, after the start of therapy.
 Depending on the events, separate analyses are undertaken (i) restricting consideration to time on drug, which include the period within 90 days of last dose and (ii) all person time following start of therapy.
 Standard time-dependent regression analyses will be undertaken to compare event rates between groups after adjusting for baseline and other differences.